 Where to Begin?

-Writing this “About” page was almost as hard as starting a cleaning company (just kidding, there’s nothing harder than starting a cleaning company).
-Truly though, there’s so much I want to tell you so that you understand why I believe what I believe.
-How do I fit it all on one page?!
+Writing this “About” page was almost as hard as starting a cleaning company.
+There’s so much I want to tell you so that you understand why I believe what I believe, but how do I fit it all on one page?!
 I guess we should start at the beginning…

 I was lucky enough to grow up in a home where my ideas mattered and where I was encouraged to dream.